 As mapped out by John Short, author of Octobriana: The Underground History, the character’s path has roamed far and wide since then, her appearance and behaviour modified to suit an author’s needs.
 Bryan Talbot was first out of the gate, using Octobriana as a supporting character in The Adventures of Luther Arkwright in 1978, where she asks Luther for sex soon after saying hello.
 She made another high-profile appearance in 2000AD, inserted into a 1998 Nikolai Dante story by Robbie Morrison and Andy Clark as an erotic dancer-cum-spy, her physiognomy smoothed into something more conventionally fetching.
 There’s a tattoo of her on Billy Idol’s left arm, flaunted on the cover of “Sweet Sixteen,” and you can’t get much more mainstream than a song hitting number 17 with a bullet.

-But the mainstream is the wrong place for Octobriana, a character born of communist suppression and capitalist enterprise, an avatar of hedonist rebellion not to mention self-reinvention.
+But the mainstream is the wrong place for Octobriana, a character spliced from completely incompatible communist suppression and capitalist enterprise, an avatar of hedonist rebellion and self-reinvention.
 In fact, she made a beeline for the underground and the California coast as soon as Bryan Talbot was finished with her.
 In 1992, shortly after Luther Arkwright concluded, underground cartoonist Larry Welz introduced Octobriana to Cherry, the busty star of Welz’s own erotic comic, and sent the pair up against the corrupt owners of a nuclear power plant—this just as opposition to the real-life storage of nuclear waste in California surged.
-Rolling up in a rickety Trabant, Octobriana leads Cherry and her follow environmental protesters against the evil Mutant Bolsheviks From Chernobyl who have infiltrated the Golden State’s electricity infrastructure, and eventually replaces the nuclear plant with a geothermal geyser.
+Rolling up in a rickety Trabant, Octobriana leads Cherry and her follow environmental protesters against the evil Mutant Bolsheviks From Chernobyl (“Comrade Shitski”) who have infiltrated the Golden State’s electricity infrastructure, and eventually replaces the nuclear plant with a geothermal geyser.
 She then joins her allies in a hardcore victory orgy so physically demanding that she’s the only one left standing.
-Bold, populist, anti-nuclear and omni-sexual; this you feel is the kind of thing Octobriana was born for.
+Bold, populist, anti-nuclear, omni-sexual; this is the kind of thing Octobriana was born for.
 “Was most excellent good fun having sex with the group of you,” she says.
 “Now I must be leaving.”

 Writer John Short has played a large role in Octobriana’s recent tales, as one of the creators behind a series of stories published by Revolution Comics, and author of another couple appearing recently from Kult Creations and drawn by Gabrielle Noble.
 And it’s in these that Short pits Octobriana against the current incarnations of those repressive political forces she first emerged to combat in the 1970s.
 The Birth & Rebirth Of Octobriana, as well as playfully tying several of the wildly incompatible threads of the character’s previous adventures into a single timeline, has her face off against a killer robot with a hammer and sickle on its forehead.
 “Remote controlled by some impotent little squirt,” she divines.
 “Watch your mouth,” says the voice of Vladimir Putin, for it is he doing the controlling.
 Octobriana destroys the robot in a crushing bear hug.